Spotify Just Launched A Tool To Help Balance The Massive Gender Gap In Music

-Last month, in an interview about her new album, Alessia Cara spoke to Refinery29 about the state of women in music.
+In an interview about her new album last month, Alessia Cara told Refinery29 about the state of women in music.
 "People rarely ever believe that a woman can do it on her own," she said.
 "It seems like such a dated concept, but it is still so present in the music industry.
 I’ve seen with my own eyes some amazing and talented female songwriters and artists not get the recognition they deserve because people think they aren’t doing it on their own.
 Or, if they see a man’s name in the credits, they assume he did most of the work. "

 Advertisement